When Is the Best Time

 Each summer, the whales migrate to Massachusetts and back to warmer water when the weather gets colder again in October/November.

-Make sure to check our 7 Top Tips for Whale Watching from Boston at the end of this article and to book your trip with the only tour operator in Boston: Boston Whale Watching Power-Catamaran Cruise (book in advance as capacities are limited in 2021!
-Via GetYourGuide with comfortable mobile or printed vouchers)
+Make sure to check our 7 Top Tips for Whale Watching from Boston at the end of this article and book your tour here: Boston Whale Watching Power-Catamaran Cruise (book in advance as capacities are limited!)

 Best Time of Day